vippsas/vipps-partner-api/vipps-partner-api.md

 3. Ask the merchant to create a user for the partner on portal.vipps.no, so the partner can check on behalf of the merchant:
    [How to add a user on portal.vipps.no](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/add-portal-user).
-4. See the Vipps FAQ for how to check if a sale unit [has skipLandingPage](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/faqs/reserve-and-capture-faq#how-can-i-check-if-i-have-reserve-capture-or-direct-capture) or
+4. See the Vipps FAQ for how to check if a sales unit [has skipLandingPage](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/faqs/reserve-and-capture-faq#how-can-i-check-if-i-have-reserve-capture-or-direct-capture) or
    [which capture type it has](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/faqs/reserve-and-capture-faq#how-do-i-turn-direct-capture-on-or-off).